-The University of Mobile Master of Science Programs are accredited through the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001.
+The University of Mobile's Master of Science Programs are accredited through the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001.

-The Master of Science in Nursing Family Nurse Practitioner Program received approval by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
+The Master of Science in Nursing Family Nurse Practitioner Program and Post-Master's Family Nurse Practitioner Certificate program are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
 The address for SACS-COC is 1866 Southern Lane, Decatur, GA 30033.

-The University of Mobile MSN Graduate Degree Programs are approved by the Alabama Board of Nursing, RSA Plaza, Suite 250, 770 Washington Avenue, Montgomery, AL 36104.
+The University of Mobile's MSN Graduate Degree Programs are approved by the Alabama Board of Nursing, RSA Plaza, Suite 250, 770 Washington Avenue, Montgomery, AL 36104.